 The duties of an Event Security Guard also include ensuring that people are only staying in areas where they’re allowed to and aren’t bringing restricted items into the venue.
 They may be called to prevent or break up physical altercations, especially in events involving a lot of alcohol or where emotions run high.

-The list above is by no means an in-depth view of the security industry.
-This field is vast and contains many other niche roles.
-For example, there are officers responsible for remote CCTV monitoring and those trained to maintain order in corporate offices and residential areas.
+The list above is by no means an in-depth view of the security industry or the guard industry.
+These fields are vast and will contain many other niche roles.
+For example, there are security officers responsible for remote CCTV monitoring and those trained to maintain order in corporate offices and residential areas.

-There isn’t a specific number of security guard types, mainly because the industry is fast-paced and must keep up with the changing consumer demands.
+There isn’t a specific number of the different types of security guards, mainly because the industry is fast-paced and must keep up with the changing consumer demands.
 For instance, Entry Point Security Guards at buildings are gradually being phased out due to technologies like motion sensors, biometrics, and keypads.

 On the other hand, the COVID-19 global pandemic saw an increased demand for officers trained to work in retail establishments and medical facilities.